daattali/beautiful-jekyll/_drafts/the-ultimate-money-saving-tips-for-frugal-families.md

 ### Money Saving Grocery Freebie!

 If you’re stumped with meal planning and grocery planning, you may enjoy the method I use for our monthly grocery planning.
 Since I started applying this method, I started saving our family $200-$300/month consistently.
 It’s also helped our meal planning situation as well.
-You can snatch that freebie \[HERE.\]([https://mailchi.mp/82b428a1e609/our-grocery-planning-method](https://mailchi.mp/82b428a1e609/our-grocery-planning-method "https://mailchi.mp/82b428a1e609/our-grocery-planning-method")) I also read a fantastic book with all of the tips and tricks you can imagine called **Cut Your Grocery Bill in Half.** You can find that book in my Amazon shops: \[US shop\]([https://www.simplehomemom.com/9-ideas-for-making-meal-planning-simpler/www.amazon.com/shop/simplehomemom](https://www.simplehomemom.com/9-ideas-for-making-meal-planning-simpler/www.amazon.com/shop/simplehomemom "https://www.simplehomemom.com/9-ideas-for-making-meal-planning-simpler/www.amazon.com/shop/simplehomemom")) and \[Canadian shop\]([https://www.simplehomemom.com/9-ideas-for-making-meal-planning-simpler/www.amazon.ca/shop/simplehomemom](https://www.simplehomemom.com/9-ideas-for-making-meal-planning-simpler/www.amazon.ca/shop/simplehomemom "https://www.simplehomemom.com/9-ideas-for-making-meal-planning-simpler/www.amazon.ca/shop/simplehomemom")).
+You can snatch that freebie [HERE](https://mailchi.mp/82b428a1e609/our-grocery-planning-method ).
+I also read a fantastic book with all of the tips and tricks you can imagine called **Cut Your Grocery Bill in Half.** You can find that book in my Amazon shops: [US shop](www.amazon.com/shop/simplehomemom)  and [Canadian shop](www.amazon.ca/shop/simplehomemom).

 **Save for future reference:**

 **Blogs of mine you may like:**

-Other money saving blogs: IUG people??
+**Other money saving blogs: IG people??**

-**AND ALSO PUT RELATED..**

 **ANY INSTA LINKS??**